Table Of Contents

 • B2B partner network: selling directly to other businesses

 Whatever you choose, order samples before you commit.
 Check product quality, packaging, shipping speed, supplier communication, and refund policies.
-These feel basic, but a bad supplier quietly destroys margins through returns and angry customers.
+A bad supplier quietly destroys margins through returns and unhappy customers.
+We've found that this is one of the most common operational surprises founders hit in their first 60 days.

 The setup sequence that works: